 There are at least two rationales for ongoing federal commitments to allocate resources to [American Indian/Alaska Native] programs and services.
 The first is a fundamental desire by the U.S. to address the compelling and often Third World conditions found in many native communities. . . .
 In many parts of native America, economic and social conditions resemble the emergency states associated with natural disasters which require federal intervention.
 The second rationale . . . is the unique legal and political relationship between the U.S. and Indian tribes nationwide.
-I
+In the conditions of the community of the conditions of the condit